-Revenue is measured at the fair value of the consideration received/receivable net of rebates and applicable taxes.
+Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
+The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts and schemes offered by the Group as part of the contract.
 The Group applies the revenue recognition criteria to each nature of the sales and services transaction as set out below, pursuant to Indian Accounting Standard -115 "Revenue from contracts with customers" (Ind AS 115) which establishes a comprehensive framework for determining whether, how much and when revenue is to be recognised.

-i) Revenue from rendering of services
+CONSOLIDATED SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND OTHER EXPLANATORY INFORMATION i) Revenue from rendering of services

-- Revenue from subscription services is recognized upon transfer of control of promised products or services to customers over the time in an amount that reflects the consideration we expect to receive in exchange for those products or services.
+- Revenue from subscription services is recognized over the subscription pack validity period.
 Revenue is recognised net of taxes collected from the customer, collection charges and any discount given.
 Consideration received in advance for subscription services is initially deferred and included in other liabilities. - Lease rental is recognized as revenue as per the terms of the contract over the period of lease contract on a straight line basis. - Activation fee is recognised on an upfront basis considering the level of services rendered on activation, the corresponding cost incurred and separate consideration charged for the subsequent continuing services. - Revenue from other services (viz Bandwidth charges, teleport services, field repairs of CPE, advertisement income) are recognized on rendering of the services. - Infrastructure support fees is recognised on the basis of fixed rate agreement on the basis of active customers.